swamintn/University-Data-Analysis/README.md

 The included report file contains a detailed description of the project, with a demo video as well.

-Contributors:
-Sriram Sundar
-Swaminathan Sivaraman
+Contributors: Sriram Sundar, Swaminathan Sivaraman

 This project is done as part of the CSE 564 Visualization course (Spring 2017) at Stony Brook University.